Is Photography Art?

 What makes a photograph art.
 That’ll be Intent.

-Leaving aside typographies and prints used as objects to create art, If one of my pals takes a photo of me on my iPhone in Magaluf after consuming a plastic bucket full of woo-woo cocktail, this becomes a wonderful way for me and my friends to capture our brief moments of happiness before the mother of all hangovers sets in.
+Leaving aside typographies and prints used as objects to create art, If one of my pals takes a photo of me on their iPhone in Magaluf after we have consumed a plastic bucket full of woo-woo cocktail, this becomes a wonderful way for me and my friends to capture our brief moments of happiness before the mother of all hangovers sets in (that was a very long time ago!).
 In other words, this device is used to create an aide memoir of my experiences which in turn are an invaluable record of my life.
 Those images mean the world to me.
-Just as images of nephews, parents, pets and sensible holidays.
-These photographs are of such value that I suspect a lot of professional photographers when faced with the decision to save either their portfolio or their personal family photos in a fire, would without hesitation save the family snaps.
-The reasoning behind this would be simple; my snaps are my memories, my professional work I can create again.
-I can rebuild a portfolio because I have the education, skill, and ability to do so with relative ease.
-So then, it's all about intent, the photographer who is attempting to create a photograph which transcends the ordinary or vernacular image, who attempts to use a little black box containing a plethora of controls and a light-sensitive silicon wafer to make other people feel something.
-That’s when, in my view, photographs become more than a record.
+Just as images of parents, pets and sensible holidays.
+These photographs are of such value that I suspect a lot of photographers when faced with the hypothetical decision to save either their portfolio or their personal family photos in a fire, would without hesitation save the family snaps.
+The reasoning behind this would be simple; the snaps are irreplaceable memories, the professional work can, to a reasonable degree, be created afresh.
+So then, it's all about intent, the photographer who is attempting to create a photograph which transcends the descriptive or vernacular image, who attempts to use a little black box containing a plethora of controls and a light-sensitive silicon wafer to make other people feel something.
+That’s when in my view, photographs become more than a record.
 When the apparatus becomes just a small part of a creative process which enables the artist to convey their thoughts or emotions to others with their own unique visual language.
-So, in essence, there are photographs that people take for obvious and not long considered reasons and then there are photographs that are taken after a lengthy period of consideration, conceptualisation and sometimes collaboration.
+So in essence, there are photographs that people take for obvious and not long considered reasons and then there are photographs that are taken after a lengthy period of consideration, conceptualisation and sometimes collaboration.

 Here’s a run through of the thought process that goes into creating these ‘considered’ images -